nataliiasolomchak21/moviegeek-booking/README.md

 ![Kanban Board](documentation/readme_files/kanban-board.png)

-This a visual representaion of my Kanban Board during the project.
-In addition to three essential columns, I created a column "Won't Have For This Project" for the user stories that I wasn't able to implement.
+This a visual representation of my Kanban Board during the project.
+In addition to three essential columns, I created a column "Won't Have For This Project" later renamed into "Won't Have For This Deployment" for the user stories that I wasn't able to implement.
-My process is divided into 3 iterations (Milestones).
-Once the iteration is done, all of the user stories from that iteration are going to "Done" column.
-If any of the user stories from a particular iteration weren't implemented, they are going back to the Product Backlog.
+My process was divided into 3 iterations (Milestones).
+Once the iteration is done, all of the user stories from that iteration were going to "Done" column.
+If any of the user stories from a particular iteration weren't implemented, they were going back to the Product Backlog.

 #### Iterations